Do Go On - 407 - The Real Pocahontas

 Turn off the podcast and go get your tickets.

-Please come, it's a cost of living Christ.
+It's a cost of living Christ.

-Cost me so much money to come.
+It costs me so much money to come.

 Well, Michelle, thanks so much for joining us.